verge-io/docs/docs/implementation-guide/installation-guide.md

 * **VLAN** - PVID port is always preferred (0 or blank for none), but a VLAN tag can be accommodated by entering the correct VLAN ID here.

-12. **Repeat the above steps to configure all of your physical networks** until every NIC has been assigned.
+11. **Repeat the above steps to configure all of your physical networks** until every NIC has been assigned.
 If there is a NIC that is not plugged in, it should still be configured here during installation; it can be given a name such as "unplugged" or "unused".

+!!! node "You can select [Done] when you have finished configuring all of your physical networks."

 !!! tip "When configuring an external network MTU: The Internet standard MTU for most Ethernet networks is 1500.
 The standard for VPN connections is 1400 bytes (will vary depending on the service)."

-13. Select a **physical external network that will provide UI/LAN/WAN access**.
-(Use [Space bar] to select/deselect).
+12. Select a **physical external network that will provide UI/LAN/WAN access**.

-14. Enter appropriate **VLAN ID for the External/UI network** Use PVID ports when possible (0 or blank), otherwise enter the appropriate VLAN ID.
+13. Enter appropriate **VLAN ID for the External/UI network** Use PVID ports when possible (0 or blank), otherwise enter the appropriate VLAN ID.

-15. Specify a **network address** for the external/UI network:
+14. Specify a **network address** for the external/UI network:
     * **Static:** Enter the address in CIDR format (for example 10.0.0.2/24).
 You will also be prompted for the default gateway and DNS server address(es).

     **-OR-**

     * **DHCP:** An entry of blank or "dhcp" allows the network to receive an external DHCP address.
 Using DHCP will limit the network to a single IP address; this is typically only appropriate for test/evaluation systems or storage-only systems.
 If DHCP is selected, you will also be prompted for the name/domain to be used by this DHCP client.

+15. Select the type of license you will be using for this system.
+This is a configurable in the UI post-install.

 16. Enter **license server settings** (username and password).
 License server credentials are provided by your VergeOS sales or Implementation representative.
 These settings can be left blank during installation and added post-install within the VergeOS UI.

-!!! note "Although license key credentials are not needed to complete the installation, they must be in place in order to run workloads or syncs on your installed system."
+!!! note "Although license key credentials are not needed to complete the installation, they must be in place in order to run workloads or syncs on your system."

 17. Configure **Encryption settings**. (optional, at-rest encryption).

-Encryption selection is not reversible post-install; changing from encrypted to unencrypted or vice-versa would require a system reinstall.
+!!! warning "Encryption selection is not reversible post-install; changing from encrypted to unencrypted or vice-versa would require a system reinstall."

 * If encryption is selected, you will be prompted for an **AES256 encryption key passphrase**.
 Passphrase must be between 8 and 64 characters.

 * Optionally, you can **write the generated encryption key to a USB drive/dedicated device**.
 Before selecting "Yes" to this option you must make sure the USB drive/dedicated storage device is plugged in.
 On the next screen, verify the intended device is selected before hitting < OK >.

 <!--Also, include the information about how the key is not needed for maintenance mode, system updates, etc where a single node reboots at a time?-->